-defined in the basis $ ^{\dagger} $ and $ h^N(\textbf{p})= \sum_{\textbf{x}} e^{i \textbf{p} \textbf{x}} h^N_\textbf{x}$, where $\textbf{x}$ runs over the entire lattice and similarly for $ h^F(\textbf{p}), \Delta^S(\textbf{p}), \Delta^T(\textbf{p})$.
+defined in the basis $\Psi_\textbf{p}= ^{\dagger} $ and $ h^N(\textbf{p})= \sum_{\textbf{x}} e^{i \textbf{p} \textbf{x}} h^N_\textbf{x}$, where $\textbf{x}$ runs over the entire lattice and similarly for $ h^F(\textbf{p}), \Delta^S(\textbf{p}), \Delta^T(\textbf{p})$.
 Importantly, $h^N(\textbf{p})$ and $\Delta^S(\textbf{p})$ are even but $ h^F(\textbf{p})$ and $\Delta^T(\textbf{p})$ are odd functions in momentum $\textbf{p}$.
-In the following, we systematically classify the topological phases associated with Eq.~(\ref{eq:momentumH}) by studying its symmetry class and topological invariant~\cite{PhysRevB.78.195125,10.1063/1.3149495,RevModPhys.88.035005}.
-The effective Hamiltonian in Eq.~(\ref{eq:momentumH}) is generally gapped due to the induced on-site single pairing, and a nonvanishing SOC breaks the spin-SU(2) symmetry.
-Inheriting from the original Hamiltonian in Eq.~(\ref{eq:Hamiltonian}), $H_{\rm eff}$ belongs to symmetry class DIII, respecting the particle-hole symmetry $\mathcal{C}=\tau_x \sigma_x K$ with $C^2=1$ and time-reversal symmetry $\mathcal{T}= i\tau_z\sigma_y K$ with $T^2=-1$, where $\sigma,\tau$ are Pauli matrices in spin and particle-hole space, respectively.
-We conclude that the eigenmodes of Eq.~(\ref{eq:momentumH}) always appear in Kramers pairs.
+In the following, we systematically classify the topological phases associated with \cref{eq:momentumH} by studying its symmetry class and topological invariant~\cite{PhysRevB.78.195125,10.1063/1.3149495,RevModPhys.88.035005}.
+The effective Hamiltonian in \cref{eq:momentumH} is generally gapped due to the induced on-site singlet pairing, and a nonvanishing SOC breaks the spin-SU(2) symmetry.
+Inheriting from the original Hamiltonian in \cref{eq:Hamiltonian}, $H_{\rm eff}$ belongs to symmetry class DIII, respecting the particle-hole symmetry $\mathcal{C}=\tau_x \sigma_x K$ with $\mathcal{C}^2=1$ and time-reversal symmetry $\mathcal{T}= i\tau_z\sigma_y K$ with $\mathcal{T}^2=-1$, where $\sigma,\tau$ are Pauli matrices in spin and particle-hole space, respectively.
+We conclude that the eigenmodes of \cref{eq:momentumH} appear in Kramers pairs.
 Without SOC, the system reduces to two spinless sub-systems in class BDI.
-To calculate the single-particle eigenvalues, we write Eq.~(\ref{eq:momentumH}) as a tensor product of Pauli matrices and square it twice, see Appendix~\ref{Appendix:eigenvaluecalculation} for the derivation.
-Interestingly, for 1D lattices, the condition for a zero energy crossing, i.e., $E_{\pm}=0$, is equivalent to finding a momentum $p_0$, such that see Appendix~\ref{Appendix:eigenvaluecalculation} for details.
-Once the first condition in Eq.~(\ref{eq:Condition1D}) is satisfied, the second one can be fulfilled by an appropriate choice of the on-site energy $E_{\rm R}$, which can be freely tuned by the size of the corrals.
+For strictly translational invariant one-dimensional systems, the long-range spin-flip parameter $h^{F}(p)$ is purely real and the triplet pairing $\Delta^{T}(p)$ is purely imaginary (see Appendix~B).
+As a consequence, the unitary operator $\mathcal{U}=\tau_{z}\sigma_{y}$ commutes with $H_{\rm eff}(p)$.
+Combining $\mathcal{U}$ with the time-reversal and particle-hole operators yields two antiunitary symmetries $T'=T\mathcal{U}, C'=C\mathcal{U}$, which satisfy $(T')^{2} = +1$ and $(C')^{2} = -1$, placing the system in symmetry class~CI which carries a $\mathcal{Z}$ topological invariant.
+For the sake of generality, we keep our analysis at the level of the single DIII system.
+To calculate the single-particle eigenvalues, we write \cref{eq:momentumH} as a tensor product of Pauli matrices and square it twice, see \cref{Appendix:eigenvaluecalculation} for the derivation.
+Interestingly, for 1D lattices, the condition for a zero energy crossing, i.e., $E_{\pm}=0$, is equivalent to finding a momentum $p_0$, such that see \cref{Appendix:eigenvaluecalculation} for details.
+Once the first condition in \cref{eq:Condition1D} is satisfied, the second one can be fulfilled by an appropriate choice of the on-site energy $E_{\rm R}$, which can be freely tuned by the size of the corrals.
 Qualitatively, the competition between the singlet, $\Delta^S$, and triplet, $\Delta^T$, pairings determines the zero-energy crossings and, thus, the topological phases~\cite{PhysRevB.88.134523}.